 Trends and Latest Developments

 The use of adjectives in contemporary writing is evolving, reflecting changes in communication styles and cultural preferences.
 There's a growing trend toward using fewer adjectives in some forms of writing, particularly in minimalist and direct styles, where the emphasis is on conveying information concisely.
-However, in creative writing and descriptive prose, adjectives remain crucial for evoking imagery and creating a vivid experience for the reader.
+That said, in creative writing and descriptive prose, adjectives remain crucial for evoking imagery and creating a vivid experience for the reader.

 Tips and Expert Advice